oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

     Pros:

-     - Associations provide a some kind of "standard" approach in Oro Platform to add relations between some entity and other entities.
+     - Associations provide common an well tested approach in Oro Platform to add relations between entities when types of target entities are unknown in design stage or when you need unified access to relations to different entities.
      - It is easy to add other types of owners from any external bundle or even by an administrator using entity management UI.

     Cons: